VikasViki/Learnings/Coursera/Django Features and Libraries.md

 ***```{% url '<url_name>' %}?next={% url '<url_name>' %}```***
 - ***LoginRequiredMixin*** class allows views to be accessed only by loggedin users.
 ***`from django.contrib.auth.mixins import LoginRequiredMixin`***

+## Week 3 : Django Forms

+- Form values can be prefilled by passing a dictionary with model fields as keys and input values as values to Form class.
+- ***validators*** parameters takes list of validation to be applied to a particular field of the model.